Kaio (footballer, born 1987)

-Kaio Felipe Gonçalves or simply Kaio (born July 6, 1987 in Curitiba), is a Brazilian professional footballer who plays as a striker.
+Kaio Felipe Gonçalves or simply Kaio (born July 6, 1987) is a Brazilian professional footballer who plays as a striker.
 He is currently a free agent.

 Career

 Made professional debut in 2-1 victory over Iraty in the Campeonato Paranaense on January 21, 2007.

 On 4 June 2013, Kaio joined UAE Pro-League side Al Wasl FC, ending a 3-year stint at Yokohama FC in Japan.